Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: The CogNGen Cognitive Architecture

-To generate the value of the epistemic reward \cite{ororbia2021adapting}), the dynamics model first settles to a prediction $\mathbf{\hat{z}}_{t+1}$ using the equations above given the value of CogNGen's next latent state $\mathbf{z}_{t+1}$.
-After its settling process has finished, the activity signals of its (squared) error neurons are summed to obtain what is known as the NGC circuit's \emph{total discrepancy} (ToD) \cite{ororbia2021adapting}.
-Formally, the epistemic reward signal and final intrinsic reward is computed as follows:
+To generate the value of the epistemic reward \cite{ororbia2022backpropfree}), the dynamics model first settles to a prediction $\mathbf{\hat{z}}_{t+1}$ given the value of CogNGen's next latent state $\mathbf{z}_{t+1}$.
+After its settling process has finished, the activity signals of its (squared) error neurons are summed to obtain the circuit's epistemic reward signal:

-where we see the epistemic reward signal is normalized to the range of $[0,1]$ by tracking the maximum epistemic signal observed throughout the course of the simulation.
-This signal is next modified by the short-term memory filter, by modifying the signal as follows:
+where the epistemic reward signal is normalized to the range of $[0,1]$ by tracking the maximum epistemic signal observed throughout the course of the simulation.
+This signal is next modified by the MINERVA~2 memory filter as follows:

-where $s_\theta$ is an adjustable threshold that $s^{recall}$ is compared against and $0 \leq \eta_e \leq 1$ is meant to weight the epistemic signal.
-In essence, if $s^{recall} \leq s^\theta$, then $\mathbf{z}_{t+1}$ is deemed unfamiliar/surprising and the agent is positively rewarded with the epistemic reward for uncovering a new (latent) state representation of its environment.
-Whereas if the opposite is true ($s^{recall} > s^{\theta}$), then the latent state is deemed familiar and the agent is provided with a negative penalty.
-Finally, the ultimate reward signal is computed by combining the epistemic signal with the problem-specific, instrumental (or extrinsic) reward value $r^{in}_t$, i.e., $r_t = r^{in}_t + r^{ep}_t$.
-Note that, in this study, although we utilize the sparse reward signal provided by the task environment as $r^{in}_t$, we remark that another circuit, serving as the system's prior preference model (and thus generator of the instrumental signal itself), could be designed to encode task-specific constraints or probability distributions over preferred goal states \cite{friston2017active,ororbia2021adapting}.
+where $s_\theta$ is a threshold that $s^{recall}$ is compared against and $0 \leq \eta_e \leq 1$ is meant to weight the epistemic signal.
+If $s^{recall} \leq s^\theta$, then $\mathbf{z}_{t+1}$ is deemed ``unfamiliar'' and the agent is positively rewarded with the epistemic reward for uncovering a new state of its environment.
+Whereas if the opposite is true ($s^{recall} > s^{\theta}$), then the latent state is deemed familiar and the agent is given a negative penalty.
+The final reward signal is computed by combining the epistemic signal with the problem-specific (instrumental) reward: $r^{in}_t$, i.e., $r_t = r^{in}_t + r^{ep}_t$.
+Although we utilize the sparse reward signal provided by the task for $r^{in}_t$, we remark that another circuit, serving as CogNGen's prior preference could be designed to encode probability distributions over preferred goal states \cite{friston2017active,ororbia2022backpropfree}.